canyie/Riru-MomoHider/README.md

 # Riru-IsolatedMagiskHider
 ## Background
-Many applications now detect Magisk for security, Magisk provided "Magisk Hide" to prevent detection, but isolated processes will be skipped.
+Many applications now detect Magisk for security, Magisk provided "Magisk Hide" to prevent detection, but isolated processes and app zygotes will be skipped.
 This module tries to enable the feature for these processes.

 ## Requirement
 Rooted Android 7.0+ devices with Magisk and [Riru](https://github.com/RikkaApps/Riru).